 What’s the difference between a toxin and a venom?

-They’re distinguished by delivery route.
+The difference between venom and toxin are distinguished by delivery route.
 A toxin passively enters a recipient’s body after being swallowed, inhaled or absorbed through contact.
 By contrast, a venom is actively delivered into a victim via a bite, spray, stab or sting.
 But you can’t simply say that toxins are ingested and venoms are injected.
-When the toxin tetrodotoxin is delivered through the bite of a blue-ringed octopus, it’s then technically venom!
+When the toxin tetrodotoxin is delivered through the bite of a blue-ringed octopus - one of the deadliest sea creatures - it’s then technically venom!

 The two poisons also differ by function.
 Toxins are typically used for defence, to deter predators or competitors, venoms are used for offence, to catch prey.
 They have different compositions, too.
 A toxin is typically a single molecule and a venom is a mixture that will include toxins.
 Marine cone-snail venoms can contain over 100 distinct toxins to target a variety of prey.